yanhick/middlebot/readme.md

       res.end();
     }

-    //register middleware to be called when ‘mymiddlewares’ is handled middleman.use('myMiddleWares', middleware);
+    //register middleware to be called when ‘myMiddlewares’ is handled middleman.use('myMiddlewares', middleware);

+    //middleware can be registered for mutiple types at once middleman.use(['myMiddleWares, myOtherMiddlewares'], middleware)

     //request and response objects
     var req = {};